 A trip to the emergency room with a child is never fun, but long waiting times, crowded waiting areas, and care providers who don't know how to deal with kids can make the experience even worse.
 For longer than anyone else in the region, Capital Health has offered a specialized Pediatric Emergency Department for children in Mercer and Bucks counties.
 Located at Capital Health Medical Center – Hopewell, we’re raising expectations even higher about what a trip to the emergency room should be for parents and children.

 For more than 30 years, we have provided the most advanced emergency medical services (EMS) before you arrive at the hospital.
 As the area’s only Mobile Intensive Care Unit, our emergency medical technicians, paramedics, and nurses provide basic and advanced life support.
-Our Mobile Stroke Unit, the first unit of its kind in New Jersey, Pennsylvania or the Delaware Valley, brings time-critical stroke treatment out of the hospital and into Mercer County neighborhoods.
 Learn more about our EMS team.